growilabs/growi-docs/docs/en/guide/tutorial/create_page.md

 You can use `#` to add headings to your pages.

-Each additional `#` allows you to describe a deeper hierarchy of headings.
+Each additional `#` allows you to increase the level of headings.

 <img :src="$withBase('/assets/images/header.png')" alt="page">